manuati/api-automation-training-java/README-StoreService.md

 Note: Remember that with this API, to create an order that you can actually use in the Get Order scenarios you must provide an order ID in the order creation.

 1. Write a [before each](https://junit.org/junit5/docs/current/user-guide/#writing-tests-definitions) in the Get Order test suite.
-    1. Add a Before function that creates an order by calling the right method in the BookingService model.
+    1. Add a Before function that creates an order by calling the right method in the StoreService model.
     2. Obtain and store the order ID (the variable for this must be declared above the before function).
     3. Use the saved Order ID in the Get Order test.
 2. Write an [after each](https://junit.org/junit5/docs/current/user-guide/#writing-tests-definitions) in the Create Order test suite.
 This is very useful for cleaning up data after a test execution.
     1. Declare an orderId variable on top of the test suite
     2. After every positive test, update the orderId variable with the newly created Order ID.
-    3. Add an AfterEach hook that deletes the created orders by calling the right method in the BookingService model.
+    3. Add an AfterEach hook that deletes the created orders by calling the right method in the StoreService model.

 **Note**: As the name implies, @BeforeEach and @AfterEach functions run before and after any test of the class, so make sure to not create a test in the class that does not need of said functions, or at least that it is affected by them